 In order not to pick up unnecessary background noise during your online class, ensure that you conduct the session in a quiet area and advise students to do likewise.
 Students have also been similarly advised in the Student Quick Guide.

-Check that your computer or laptop is connected to the internet, either via Wi-Fi or ethernet cable (preferred), and that your headset (microphone and headphones) and webcam is working.
-While the laptop microphone and in-built speakers typically work well, a dedicated headset with microphone (see sample picture below) will reduce any external noise, avoid feedback, and enhance clarity. <Refer to Step 3 of Instructors’ WebEx Quick Guide to check your audio settings>
+Check that your computer or laptop is connected to the internet, either via Wi-Fi or ethernet cable (preferred for PCs), and that your headset (microphone and headphones) and webcam is working.
+While the laptop microphone and in-built speakers typically work well, a dedicated headset with microphone (see sample picture below) will reduce any external noise, avoid feedback, and enhance clarity.

 Unlike face-to-face sessions, non-verbal cues and other class routines which are often taken for granted in class may not always be available as part of your teaching repertoire.
 Hence, providing students with a clear set of instructions and routines is critical in ensuring a smooth and uninterrupted online learning experience.

-Here are recommended baseline best practices for preparing your students prior to a WebEx session:
+Here are recommended baseline best practices for preparing your students prior to a Zoom session:

 |Baseline Best Practices|